aisharjadutta/M1_Application_CustomerBillingSystem/1. Requirements/2. Identify features/Readme.md

-i.
-Identify Features:
+## i.
+Identify Features: ##

+It can store cutomer name.

+It can hold order quanity.

-It can hold any number of accounts and account can be added to the program at any time.
+It can hold item name and unit price.

-The programming of simple calculations such as calculation of due amount, balance etc. have been embed in the code of project.

-The Customer Billing System project in C gives you the facility of searching the account by two ways, either by name of the customer or by the number of customers.

-The due amount to be paid is shown as negative balance.

-If you have nothing to do with the program, you can directly exit from the main menu.
+It can calculate bill and generate invoice.

-ii.
-SOFTWARE and HARDWARE REQUIREMENTS
+## ii.
+SOFTWARE and HARDWARE REQUIREMENTS ##

 Following hardware specifications and software are required to run this project: